KULeuven-Diepenbeek/course_hwswcodesign/content/10_compiling/14_simulation.md

 {{% column %}}
 #### It all starts on the filesystem

 The code that you will be writing can ultimately be seen as *as bunch of files*.
-It is recommended that you stick to a certain organisation.
-As with many things that will follow (in this course, or in 'live'), this might require an investment, but you will reap the fruits of this later and multiple times.
+It is recommended that you stick to a fixed organisation.
+As with many things that will follow (in this course, or in 'live'), this might require an investment, but you will reap the fruits of this labour later and multiple times.

-This image shows a way of organising:
+This image shows a way of organising the files:

 * **project name**: this folder is simply the name of the project, or the exercise that you are working on;
 * **doc**: it makes sense (as you undoubtedly know) to keep some documentation.
-This can be in the form of markdown files, for example;
+This can be in the form of markdown files, for example.
-* **firmware**: The folder that hold everything that has to do with *software*
+* **firmware**: The folder that holds everything that has to do with *software*
-    * **build**: an empty folder that will be used store intermediate files (e.g. object files)
+    * **build**: an empty folder that will be used store intermediate files
     * **src**: a folder for the .h and .c files
     * Makefile: ... well, this is the Makefile for your .elf
 * **hdl**: a folder for the hardware description files
     * **tb**: a folder for the non-synthesisable code
-        * .vhd: non-synthesisable .vhd files
-    * .vhd: synthesisable .vhd files
+    * .v(hd): synthesisable hdl files
 * **scripts**: a folder for scripts
     * **python**: python tools
     * **tcl**: project generation scripts